 Winner of the Council of Editors of Learned Journals’ Best New Journal award for 2005

-Individual subscribers and institutions with electronic access can view issues of Labor at Duke University Press Journals website.
+Individual subscribers and institutions with electronic access can view issues of Labor online.

 As a site for both historical research and commentary, Labor hopes to provide a scaffolding for understanding the roots of our current dilemmas.
 While still engaging social movements and institutions based on industrial work, Labor gives equal attention to other critical labor systems and social contexts, including agricultural work, slavery, unpaid and domestic labor, the informal sector, and the professions.
 We look not only to academic historians but also to other scholars, journalists, labor educators, poets, and writer-activists for submissions.

 While the scholarly article and book review serve as the foundation of LABOR, the journal contains a number of sections designed to broaden its reach and purpose.
 The “Contemporary Affairs” section offers labor historians concerned with the search for “a usable past” a platform to address contemporary problems of workers and their unions.
 “Up for Debate” allows for a focused argument by several scholars on an important theme.
 “The Common Verse” displays a diversity of poems that give voice to American workers.
 And a recent new section “Whither Labor History?” analyzes the current state of labor history.

 The journal is endorsed by SPARC (the Scholarly Publishing and Academic Resources Coalition), an initiative of the Association of Research Libraries.

 Want to subscribe to LABOR?
 Join LAWCHA to get your copies!